 Main recent research-related administrative roles

-University: Member of Humanities and Social Sciences Strategy Group (2007-09); Chair of Arts and Humanities Special Interest Group (2007-10); Member of Short-Life Working Group on Research Ethics (2010-11); Member of Management Committee, EPSRC project 'Towards Pervasive Media' (2009-11); Member of Digital Humanities Network Steering Group (since 2009); Member of Memory and Remembrance Network Steering Group (since 2010).
+University: Member of Research Ethics Working Group (2010-11); Chair of Arts and Humanities Special Interest Group (2007-10); Member of Humanities and Social Sciences Strategy Group (2007-09); Member of Management Committee, EPSRC project 'Towards Pervasive Media' (2009-11); Member of Digital Humanities Network Steering Group (2009-); Member of Memory and Remembrance Network Steering Group (2010-).

-External: Member of AHRC Peer Review College (since 2007); Member of ESRC Assessor College (since 2009); Member of Executive Management Group and Public Policy Committee of 'Centre for Russian, Central and East European Studies' (University of Glasgow, 2007-2010).
+External: Member of AHRC Peer Review College (2007-15); Member of ESRC Assessor College (2009-16); Member of Executive Management Group and Public Policy Committee of 'Centre for Russian, Central and East European Studies' (University of Glasgow, 2007-2010).

 2010-11 - Funded collaborator on the Engineering and Physical Sciences Research Council (EPRSC)-funded interdisciplinary research project Towards Pervasive Media (2010-2011).
 As one of the leaders of the theme 'Curating the Landscape' I examined the mediation of spatial experience via mobile technologies.
-For the TPM website please click image on left (opens in new window) and for outputs please click this link (opens in new window).
+For TPM outputs please click image on left (opens in new window).

 2004-2009 - Co-director of AHRC-funded international collaborative research project Population Displacement, State Practice and Social Experience in Russia and Eastern Europe, 1930-1956 (with Prof. Peter Gatrell, University of Manchester).

-For more details on both these projects, please see the website here (opens in new window: please note, the site is scheduled to be redesigned and updated).
+For more details on both these projects, please see the website here (opens in new window: please note, the site is now archived).

 1997-2001 - ESRC-funded PhD studentship.
 Thesis title: 'Soviet Karelia, 1920-1937.
 A Study of Space and Power in Stalinist Russia' (Supervisors: Prof. R.W.
 Davies, Dr. E.A.
 Rees).